Faysi505/Bigger-Number-with-the-dame-digits/README.md

 ## Running the Program

-To run a program type `./MainFile.o` and then any number.
+To run a program type `./MainFile.o` to the terminal and then any number.

 ## For example:
 ### INPUT